austin8jackson8/Project-1/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - What does Filebeat watch for?
- -The log files or locations that you specify, collects log events, and forwards them either to Elasticsearch
+ -The log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or a logstash.
 - What does Metricbeat record?
  -metrics and statistics